sofastack/sofa-boot/README.md

 - No built-in class isolation scheme to support finer modular applications.
 - Log configurations of all SDKs used by application are repeatedly arranged.

-To solve above issues while maintain the advantages of Spring Boot, Ant Group develops the SOFABoot based on Spring Boot and make it open source.
+To address above issues while maintain the advantages of Spring Boot, Ant Group develops the SOFABoot based on Spring Boot and make it open source.
 In SOFABoot, SOFAStack middleware SDKs are packaged as self-contained "starters" to provide the corresponding facet or functionality dependencies.

-为了解决以上的问题，又因为 SOFA 中间件中的各个组件本身就需要集成 Spring Boot，所以蚂蚁金服基于 Spring Boot 开发并开源了 SOFABoot，来解决以上的问题，也方便使用者在 Spring Boot 中方便地去使用 SOFA 中间件。
+## Quick Start
+Please refer to SOFAStack Documentation for [SOFABoot quick start guide](https://www.sofastack.tech/en/projects/sofa-boot/quick-start/).

-## 二、功能简介
+## Functionality
+To supplement the abilities of deploying large-scale microservices in production environment, SOFABoot offers following enhancements:

+### Readiness Check

+### Spring Context Isolation

+### Class Isolation

+### Log Space Separation

+### Built-in SOFAStack Middlewares

 为了解决 Spring Boot 在实施大规模微服务架构时候的问题，SOFABoot 提供了以下的能力：